StartupZmitac/ZMiTACinema/README.md

 # Cinema
 Cinema ticket reservation system.

-### This project is realised using those technologies:
+### This project is realised using these technologies:
-1. Angular 14 CRUD
+1. Angular 14
 2. .NET 6
 3. Entity Framework

-### dependencies
-npm i guid-typescript --save